-- Meet all university admission requirements that include submission of the following: an application for admission; a non refundable fee to the Graduate Admissions Office prior to the established deadlines; an immunization form; and official copies of transcripts to the Office of Graduate Admissions. - Possess a bachelor's degree with a 2.5 cumulative GPA or a master's degree with a cumulative GPA of 3.0 from a regionally accredited university or the equivalent from a foreign institution. - 3.
-Achieve passing scores on the PRAXIS I PPST (Reading, Writing, and Mathematics). - 4.
-Achieve a passing score on the PRAXIS II subject matter specialty examination in the certification area being sought.
-Some certification areas use a specified number of credits in lieu of the specialty examination when Louisiana has not adopted a written examination. - Verify a minimum of three years of successful work experience in an area related to the initial degree or in the field of education.
+- Meet all university admission requirements. - Possess a Bachelor's degree with a 2.75 cumulative GPA or a master's degree with a cumulative GPA of 3.0 from a regionally accredited university. - Achieve passing scores on the Praxis I PPST (Reading, Writing, and Mathematics).
+If the student scored 22 or higher on the ACT or earned a master's degree from an accredited university, these tests are waived. - Achieve a passing score on the Praxis II elementary specialty examination.

+- Have at least 1,350 points based on the formula of 200 times the undergraduate cumulative grade point average plus the General Test (Verbal and Quantitative) score of the Graduate Record examination for regular admission status. - Verify a minimum of three years of successful work experience in an area related to the initial degree or in the field of education or in another service related area. - Participate in a mandatory admissions interview.

-SELECTIVE ADMISSION AND RETENTION IN TEACHER EDUCATION (SARTE) POLICIES AND PROCEDURES APPLICABLE TO THE MASTER OF ARTS IN TEACHING DEGREE
+SELECTIVE ADMISSION AND RETENTION IN TEACHER EDUCATION (SARTE) POLICIES AND

+PROCEDURES APPLICABLE TO THE MASTER OF ARTS IN TEACHING DEGREE

 A person desiring to become a teacher must maintain academic standards and demonstrate qualifications for successful teaching including satisfactory performance in field experiences.
-Therefore, the College of Education and Human Development at Southeastern Louisiana University reserves the right to recruit, admit and retain in the professional program in Teacher Education only those students who show evidence of being capable of performing in an acceptable professional manner.
-Enrollment in the Professional Program does not guarantee that a student will receive the degree or certification sought simply because he/she completes a number of courses or is in the field the required number of hours.
+Therefore, the College of Education and Human Development at Southeastern Louisiana University reserves the right to recruit, admit and retain in the Professional Program in Teacher Education only those students who show evidence of being capable of performing in an acceptable professional manner.
+Enrollment in the professional program does not guarantee that a student will receive the degree or certification sought simply because he/she completes a number of courses or is in the field the required number of hours.

 Certification requirements are specified by the State Legislature and/or the Board of Elementary and Secondary Education and coordinated by the State Department of Education.
 These requirements are subject to periodic modification, which may not occur at times appropriate for inclusion in the annual publication of the University catalogue.
-It is the responsibility of the students to make periodic checks for such changes with their academic advisors and/or department head.
+It is the responsibility of the students to make periodic checks for such changes with their academic advisers and/or department head.